 Merriam-Webster defines “exceptional” as “unusually good” or “much better than average.”
 That seems simple enough.
 However, it brings up another question: what does “average” mean in the context of customer service?

-It turns out that “average” really means “bad.”
-Most customer service leaves much to be desired, as Help Scout reports.
+When we first wrote this article in 2015, “average” really meant “bad.”
+Most customer service left much to be desired, as Help Scout reported.
 According to them:

 But to truly stand out as exceptional, you can’t stop there.

-You also need to remember that for the 1% of customers who posted negative reviews, your customer service certainly was not “unusually good.”
+You also need to remember that for the less than 0.5% of customers who had a bad time, your customer service certainly was not “unusually good.”
 They thought it sucked.

 An unhappy customer always has a reason to be unhappy.
 If you have unhappy customers, it’s your responsibility to fix that problem.

-It’s a simple philosophy, but one that can transform your business.
+It’s a simple customer service policy, but one that can transform your business.
 Here are a few practical ways to apply it:

 If you have even one negative review from a remotely reasonable customer, then you need to improve your customer service.
 Review what went wrong and figure out what you can do better.
 Then act on it.